checkdigits/wow_app_example/README.md

 ---

 * For versions of RAD Studio lower than 12.0 you need to have Skia4Delphi installed -> [https://skia4delphi.org/](https://skia4delphi.org/)
-  You will also need to uncomment the lines in the DPR mention Skia
+  You will also need to uncomment the lines in the DPR which mention Skia

 * Tested with RAD Studio with Delphi 12.0 -> [https://www.embarcadero.com/products/delphi](https://www.embarcadero.com/products/delphi)